mwanakijiji/rrlfe/docs/tutorial_gen.rst

     test_gen.run()

-Now you should have gotten a FITS file with the calibration, and containing correction parameters in the header.
+Done!
+Now you should have a FITS file with the raw calibration in the table data, and with correction parameters in the header.